 Under the current law, which has been in place for the last six decades, houses of worship have maintained robust free speech rights and can speak out on any political and social issues that they see as important.
 They currently can engage in public debate on any issue, host candidate forums, hold voter registration drives, encourage people to vote, help transport people to the polls and even, with a few boundaries, lobby on specific legislation and invite candidates to speak.
 They simply cannot endorse or oppose candidates for public office and maintain their special tax-exempt status.

-We firmly urge you to oppose adding Section 116 or any other language that would weaken the law that prevents houses of worship and other charitable nonprofits from engaging in political endorsements to the FY2018 funding mechanism.
+We firmly urge you to remove Section 112 because it would weaken the law that protects houses of worship and other charitable nonprofits.